ctranstrum/lintilla/README.md

 - Low cost wireless
   - xiao ble is only $10 per controller compared to $25 for the nice!nano
   - Reversible PCB for the cheapest manufacturing option (I ordered a set of 5 boards, the minimum order, for under $10)
-  - Big battery and an option for a dongle, so you can run for months without recharging
+  - Big battery and an option for a dongle, so you can [run for months without recharging][batteryestimate]
 - Ergonomic design for the ultimate comfort
   - split keyboard means you can place each half where it best works for you
   - keys are placed where (my) fingers at rest naturally fall